killbill/killbill-email-notifications-plugin/README.md

 ### CURL Examples

-For instnace to upload a template for the next upcoming invoice and for a locale `en_US`:
+For instance to upload a template for the next upcoming invoice and for a locale `en_US`:

 1. Create the template `/tmp/UpcomingInvoice.mustache`: